 Cross-functional teams can take ownership of the strategic goals, working together to accomplish them while maintaining accountability for the outcomes.
 This is opposed to passing requirements and product back and forth between IT and the rest of the business.
 Now, it’s possible to explore diverse approaches, test hypotheses, and invent new ways of doing tasks.

 With DevOps, teams can experiment on ideas and receive feedback quickly, as well as put together their plans from the results they get.
 Instead of being given a set of requirements and a deadline, the team can be charged with an outcome.

-Traditionally, enterprise architecture plays a role of standardizing and constraining.
+Traditionally, enterprise architecture plays the role of standardizing and constraining.
 However, that is not the case in an agile world.
-Because architectures evolves through teamwork, enterprise architecture should play a hands-on role, simplifying and guiding the enterprise to a flexible and agile architecture.
+Because architectures evolve through teamwork, enterprise architecture should play a hands-on role, simplifying and guiding the enterprise to a flexible and agile architecture.

 Acknowledge and get accustomed to risky processes before eliminating or moderating them, as risk-based returns are often underestimated.
 When it comes to IT leadership, the consequences of agile and DevOps thinking are far-reaching.
 It is time for IT leaders to take personal responsibility for business outcomes, rather than being passive recipients of business requirements.

 Usually, companies make governance decisions at the granularity of projects or programs.
 Decision-making becomes tedious and time-consuming when it is made at a singular level, aiming to fulfill one requirement at a time.

 Governance has gone beyond the formal process of approving project proposals.
 Rather, by generating available resources, true business objectives are more readily visible.
 In a digital world, IT plays the role of providing requirements rather than accepting requirements from the business.